reeseovine/dotfiles-old/README.md

 ## polybar

 Started with theme 4 from [adi1090x/polybar-themes](https://github.com/adi1090x/polybar-themes) and heavily modified to taste.
+Could do with some cleaning up...

 ## ranger